 Can Ants Survive In Water?

-Interestingly though, this timer is quite long as ants can hold their breaths for a good amount of time.
-When submerged underwater, they can close their spiracles and live on stored oxygen for hours and sometimes even days.
-This gives them a chance, no matter how small, to possibly escape the water and reopen their spiracles.
+Interestingly, ants can hold their breaths for a good amount of time.
+When submerged they can close their spiracles and live on stored oxygen for hours or even days.

-As for those that can’t swim, they again mostly rely on luck to get out of the water, unless that is, they’re fire ants.
-While fire ants can’t swim, they’ve come up with an ingenious strategy to survive being in water.
+As for those that can’t swim, they again mostly rely on luck.
+That is unless they’re fire ants.
+While fire ants can’t swim, they’ve come up with an ingenious strategy to survive in water.

 Can Ants Survive In Hot Water?

 Ants can’t survive in hot or boiling water.
-In fact, they die instantly when subjected to such extreme temperatures.
-As ectotherms, extremely high temperatures cause their internal body heat to also rise to the point that their cells get denatured and eventually end up dead.
+In fact, they die instantly when subjected to extremely high temperatures.
+These temperatures can cause the denaturation of their cells and cell death.

 Can Ants Survive In Soapy Water?

-Ants are survivable animals, but sometimes the water’s just too much of a challenge.
-While most ants are capable of floating and surviving for a long time in water, many aren’t capable of emerging from it and eventually drown or get eaten by predators.
-Only those capable of swimming or have devised strategies to survive in water, tend to make it out alive.
+To summarize, ants die in water.
+Most ants aren’t capable of emerging from the water.
+They often drown or get eaten by predators.
+Only those capable of swimming or who have devised strategies to survive in water, tend to make it out alive.